George Eliot: Marriage to John Cross and death

 On 16 May 1880, eighteen months after Lewes' death, Eliot married John Walter Cross (1840–1924) and again changed her name, this time to Mary Ann Cross.
-While the marriage courted some controversy due to the 21 year age differences, it pleased her brother Isaac that she was married in this relationship.
-He had broken off relations with her when she had begun to live with Lewes, and now sent congratulations.
-While the couple were honeymooning in Venice, Cross, in a suicide attempt, jumped from the hotel balcony into the Grand Canal.
+While the marriage courted some controversy due to the age difference, it pleased her brother Isaac, who had broken off relations with Eliot when she had begun to live with Lewes, but now sent congratulations.
+Cross was subject to fits of depression, and while the couple were honeymooning in Venice, jumped from the hotel balcony into the Grand Canal in an apparent suicide attempt.
 He survived, and the newlyweds returned to England.
 They moved to a new house in Chelsea, but Eliot fell ill with a throat infection.
-This, coupled with the kidney disease with which she had been afflicted for several years, led to her death on 22 December 1880 at the age of 61.
+This, coupled with the kidney disease with which she had been afflicted for several years, led to her death on 22 December 1880 at the age of sixty-one.

 Due to her denial of the Christian faith and her relationship with Lewes, Eliot was not buried in Westminster Abbey.
 She was instead interred in Highgate Cemetery (East), Highgate, London, in the area reserved for political and religious dissenters and agnostics, beside the love of her life, George Henry Lewes.
 (Note: While the biographical consensus is that Lewes and Eliot had a perfect partnership, this view has been somewhat modified by Beverley Park Rilett, who argued in 2013 and 2017 that Lewes's protective love may have amounted to coercive control.)
 The graves of Karl Marx and her friend Herbert Spencer are nearby.
 In 1980, on the centenary of her death, a memorial stone was established for her in the Poets' Corner between W. H. Auden and Dylan Thomas, with a quote from Scenes of Clerical Life: "The first condition of human goodness is something to love; the second something to reverence".

 Personal appearance

-George Eliot was considered by contemporaries to be physically unattractive; she herself knew this and made jokes about her appearance in letters to friends.
+George Eliot was considered by contemporaries to be physically unattractive.
+She knew this and made jokes about her appearance in letters to friends.
 Despite this, numerous acquaintances found that the force of her personality overcame their impression of her appearance.
 Of his first meeting with her on 9 May 1869, Henry James wrote: